vacarsu/dimension/README.md

             right: '0px',
             left: '0px',
           }}
-          title="Test"
+          title={this.props.test}
         />
-        Test
       </div>
     )
   }
 }

 // The App container
-// setups up the react router for you
+// sets up the react router for you
 // with material-ui, react-intl, and redux
 // also add a service worker for offline functionality
 @DimApp({